The Best Places to Stay in Telluride

 Here are a few of our favorite Telluride lodging options located in the heart of historic downtown:

 Mountain Village has a more modern feel than town, and the homes located here are jaw-droppingly gorgeous, spacious, and private.
 They’re ideal for a family or group who wants to ski, then relax all together in a cozy, luxurious setting.
 The community spreads out over a wide area, including homes set directly on ski runs or connected via trails, making it the best area for a ski-in, ski-out Telluride experience.
-You can check out all our Telluride ski-in, ski-out rentals here.
 However, be aware that this sprawl means you may have to drive into Mountain Village to access to the shops, restaurants, and gondola.

 Mountain Village core has its own array of shops and restaurants, but they certainly offer a more exclusive feel than those in town.
 However, getting down to town is simple: hop on the free Gondola.
 From Mountain Village, you’ll make one stop at San Sophia Station -- where you can appreciate the altitude of 10,540 feet and all the views that come with it -- before descending down into town.